Busedame/push_swap/README.md

 The algorithm can be a bit hard to wrap your head around, especially without a more visual explanation.
 Please have a look at these resources for more information:

-- A. Yigit Ogun came up the "turk algorithm" while working with push_swap.
+- A. Yigit Ogun came up with the "turk algorithm" while working with push_swap.
 Have a look at this Medium article, where both the push_swap project and the algorithm is thoroughly explained: https://medium.com/@ayogun/push-swap-c1f5d2d41e97
 - I followed this YouTube tutorial by @Thuggonaut: https://www.youtube.com/watch?v=wRvipSG4Mmk&t=512s.